douglasgreen/config-setup/README.md

 ## Installing Dependencies

 Once the config files are linked, you need to install the right project dependencies for each project and define a script for it if you want to use those tools with those config files.
-The php-linter script is included in this project.

 ### PHP Dependencies